The Grotta Del Vento

 Italian food varies by region and the locals are fiercely proud of their specialities.
 In the Garfagnana these include Chestnuts, Porcini mushrooms, Spelt flour, Pecorino cheese, Wild Boar and a variety of dried and cured meats including Lardo di Colonnata (a cured fat with herbs) www.academiabarilla.com

-We can point you in the right direction to find these as well as to shops and delicatessans for acquiring the best produce.
+We can point you in the right direction to find these as well as to shops and delicatessens for acquiring the best produce.

 Local restaurants we can recommend include:

-Il Pozzo (7km) in Pieve is a Slow Food restaurant which offers local seasonal food and excellent pizzas. www.ristorantepizzeriailpozzo.it
+In Pieve Fosciana this is a Slow Food restaurant which offers local seasonal food and excellent pizzas. www.ristorantepizzeriailpozzo.it

-Our closest restaurant is La Fobbia, just 15 minutes walk from the house where a good meal can be had at a remarkable cost.
+Our closest restaurant at just 15 minutes walk away from Col di Lavacchio where a good meal can be had at a remarkable cost.
 Both the steak and the pizza can be recommended and you will be sure of a friendly welcome.

 Further afield we can recommend restaurants in Lucca such as Canuleia or Ammodonostro as well as wine shops and bars.
 You could always visit a winery on the Strada del Vino just north of Lucca. www.stradavinoeoliolucca.it where some fabulous whites and reds can be purchased.